 Note: gRINN identifies residues with chain ID, amino acid type (three-letter code) and the residue number.
-For example, EASN34 means the residue 34 (ASN) of chain E in the protein structure.
+For gRINN Documentation, Release 1.0.1 example, EASN34 means the residue 34 (ASN) of chain E in the protein structure.

 Once you select an interaction pair this way, the protein structure that is displayed in the molecule viewer embedded on the right will reflect this pair of residues as well.